SurrogateInc/surrortg-sdk/docs/source/easy_games_to_hook_up.md

 ### manual setup of the code

-You will need to enable serial communication on your raspberrypi by 'sudo raspi-config' to enable serial communication or just add line 'enable_uart=1' to the end of '/boot/config.txt' and reboot the raspberrypi.
+You will need to enable serial communication on your raspberry pi by 'sudo raspi-config' to enable serial communication or just add line 'enable_uart=1' to the end of '/boot/config.txt' and reboot the raspberry pi.

 Then you will need run the setup script to install the sphero-sdk and dependencies.
 Run the following commands in the <strong> games/rvr/ folder </strong>.